It's the Rush Limbaugh program, and it is a Friday, which means live from the Southern Command in sunny South Florida.

 But you sound pretty bright.

-Uh so don't spend too much time lamenting your circumstances.
+So don't spend too much time lamenting your circumstances.

-Uh take control of them and change them.
+Take control of them and change them.

 Oh, gee, folks, I wish it weren't the case.

-But the show's over, and it's Friday, and Snerdley can't wait to bolt because the weekend is what counts to him.
+But the show's over and it's Friday, and Snerdley can't wait to bolt because the weekend is what counts to him.

 So we'll see you on Monday.